GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 The logic to retrieve the (Gutenberg) block data is based on <a href="https://github.com/Automattic/vip-block-data-api/" target="_blank">`Automattic/vip-block-data-api`</a>.

-Many thanks to everyone who contributed to that project. ❤️
+Many thanks to the folks who contributed to that project. ❤️